 COVID-19 (novel coronavirus) advice

-The outbreak of the novel coronavirus (Covid-19) has evolved rapidly since first being detected in Wuhan, in the Hubei Province of China in December 2019 and has now become a public health emergency of international concern.
+The outbreak of the novel coronavirus (Covid-19) has evolved rapidly since first being detected in Wuhan, in the Hubei Province of China in December 2019 and has now become a global pandemic and a public health emergency of international concern.

 Much is happening across the world to contain its spread, including here in Malaysia and Sarawak, and the situation is still extremely fluid.
 Curtin Malaysia continues to follow Malaysian Federal Government and Sarawak State Government advice to protect the health and safety of our community.